-Section Three of the Fourteenth Amendment is an important mechanism for holding public officials accountable when they violate their oaths of office, and Cawthorn's arguments thus provide no basis for denying North Carolina voters the opportunity to hold Cawthorn accountable for the tragic events of January 6th.
+Section Three of the Fourteenth Amendment is an important mechanism for holding public officials accountable when they violate their oaths of office.
+While Congress removed Section Three disqualification for many former Confederates when it enacted the Amnesty Act of 1872, that statute offers no protection to those who have engaged in insurrection or rebellion since then.
+Cawthorn's arguments thus provide no basis for denying North Carolina voters the opportunity to hold Cawthorn accountable for his role in the tragic events of January 6th.